kreativekorp/spritelet/README.md

 The Spritelet v2 software includes four applications:

-  *  Clouds: Clouds from a kingdom on shrooms drift past the screen.
+  *  Clouds: Weather formations from a kingdom on shrooms drift past the screen.
   *  Carousel: The main application.
 Displays animations and static images from an SD card.
-  *  dX: An overengineered electronic dice roller.
+  *  dX: An overengineered electronic dice roller with hundreds of types of dice.
-  *  Toasters: Kitchen appliances with wings fly past the screen.
+  *  Toasters: Airborne kitchen appliances with wings fly past the screen.

 To make a Spritelet you will need the following hardware: